abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_5_Unions/Chapter_5.md

 - Unions store their value in the same memory location, no matter which field or type is actively being used.

-- Unions can be use to create "helpers" for accesing different parts of a pice of memory.
+- Unions can be use to create "helpers" for accessing different parts of a pice of memory.